Nutan0706/devops-notes-hub/devops-notes-hub/Docker/concept.md

 # 🐳 Docker – Complete Dev Notes (For GitHub)

-A clean, developer-friendly, and interview-ready Docker notes sheet using tables, collapses, and GitHub-optimized formatting.

----

 ## 📍 1.
 What is Docker?

 | Feature | Description |